 Your Air Filter Is Clogged

 This is a best-case scenario, in which you don’t need AC repair at all.
 Simply check your air filter.
 If it’s caked with a thick blanket of dust and particles, swap it out for a new one, or wash and dry your filter if it’s reusable.
 Does this do the trick?
 Do you have plenty of cool air coming out of your vents now?
 Fantastic!
-Make sure to do this monthly during the summer.
+Make sure to replace your air filter monthly.

 Your Outdoor Unit Is Dirty